oernster/biqub1-klipper-mainsail-setup-guide/README.md

   5. Make sure you configure MainSail with your required settings in the GUI to use the timelapsed video capability.

 # Notes
 All config files for use with a Biqu B1 and klipper have been setup for my printer and can be found in klipper_config.
+Notably, I have also configured timelapse and the neopixel hotend with config files and the gcode directory contains start and end macros which not only are suitable for cura and a biqu b1 but will use status gcode macros to change the colours of the neopixel hot end at different times.
+My setup has all the settings required for BLTouch also.

 In curaprofiles you can find a solid super speedy curaprofile for PLA (I print PLA and silk PLA with these settings successfully).